 How does First Language Lessons work?
 How is it structured?

 Levels 1 constitutes a full year of grammar instruction with content and instruction targeted at first or second grade level.
+Student work is done orally.
+It requires only the Instructor Guide.
+The optional Audio Companion brings to life the poems, stories and rhymes in both Levels 1 & 2.

 Level 2 constitutes a full year of grammar instruction with content and instruction targeted at the second or third grade level.
+Student work is done orally.
+It requires only the Instructor Guide.
+The optional Audio Companion brings to life the poems, stories and rhymes in both Levels 1 & 2.

 Level 3 constitutes a full year of grammar instruction with content and instruction targeted at third or fourth grade level.
 It requires both an Instructor Guide and a Student Workbook.